Identifiability of VAR(1) model in a stationary setting: Identifiability of the VAR(1) model in a stationary setting

-Proposition \ref{prop:gene_iden_diff} is one of the main tools that we used in this paper to test generic identifiability.
-Note this proposition does not imply that two models whose graphs are nested are generically identifiable, because as illustrated by the third row of Table \ref{tab:sum_iden_res} at the end of the paper, adding one edge to a graph might not change the dimension of the corresponding model.
-On the other hand, this proposition indicates that if we find a way to access the dimensions of the models, we can focus on the identifiability of models with the same dimension, in which case Definitions \ref{def:gene_iden_min} and \ref{def:gene_iden_max} are equivalent.
+This property is one of the main tools that we used in this paper to test generic identifiability.
+Note that it does not imply that two models whose graphs are nested are generically identifiable, because as illustrated by the third row of Table \ref{tab:sum_iden_res} at the end of the paper, adding one edge to a graph might not change the dimension of the corresponding model.
+On the other hand, this property indicates that if we find a way to access the dimensions of the models, we can focus on the identifiability of models with the same dimension, in which case Definitions \ref{def:gene_iden_min} and \ref{def:gene_iden_max} are equivalent.

 In fact, there exist many tools to test generic identifiability \cite[Chapter~16]{sullivant2018algebraic}.
 This paper applies one of them that uses the Jacobian matroid derived from the parametrization of the model, developed by \cite{drton2025identifiability}.
 The following section provides an introduction to this method.